Understanding the Challenges of Translating African Languages

 Challenges of African Languages Translation

 Languages across Africa have witnessed a lot of changes and Bantu groups make a very good example of this phenomenon.
 Even though Bantu languages have managed to expand over a broad territory, their translation is hindered by several challenges.
-Problems that are normally faced in translation—such as ambiguity, need for paraphrasing and mismatching—seem to be more prominent when translating a Bantu language to English.
+Problems that are normally faced in translation—such as ambiguity, need for paraphrasing, and mismatching—seem to be more prominent when translating English to Bantu language and Bantu to English.
 This is because available resources like corpora and dictionaries are undeveloped or inadequate.
-Therefore, translators of African languages need to be exceptionally resourceful and be able to create their own glossaries.
+Therefore, translators of African languages need to be exceptionally resourceful and be able to create their own glossaries. translate

 Rise of Localization Services in Africa